Xenon tetroxide

-Xenon tetroxide is a chemical compound of xenon and oxygen with molecular formula XeO_{4}, remarkable for being a relatively stable compound of a noble gas.
-It is a yellow crystalline solid that is stable below −35.9 °C; above that temperature it is very prone to exploding and decomposing into elemental xenon and oxygen (O_{2}).
+Xenon tetroxide is a chemical compound of xenon and oxygen with molecular formula XeO4, remarkable for being a relatively stable compound of a noble gas.
+It is a yellow crystalline solid that is stable below −35.9 °C; above that temperature it is very prone to exploding and decomposing into elemental xenon and oxygen (O2).

 All eight valence electrons of xenon are involved in the bonds with the oxygen, and the oxidation state of the xenon atom is +8.
 Oxygen is the only element that can bring xenon up to its highest oxidation state; even fluorine can only give XeF6 (+6), though attempts to synthesize XeF8 (+8) are still being made.

 Two other short-lived xenon compounds with an oxidation state of +8, XeO3F2 and XeO2F4, are accessible by the reaction of xenon tetroxide with xenon hexafluoride.
 XeO3F2 and XeO2F4 can be detected with mass spectrometry.
 The perxenates are also compounds where xenon has the +8 oxidation state.